Book One - Chapter Eleven

 It kind of reminded me of a bulls’ eye.
 I hoped it wasn’t an omen.

-We all waited for the shuttle bus and then followed Og over to the ground shuttle car pool, for him to turn in his car.
+We all waited for the shuttle bus and then followed Og over to the ground shuttle car pool, for him to turn in his car; and then off to the launch area, and the shuttles.

-Larry, and Nichelle, came up to me and told me that they had comm. badges for the Klingons too.
+Larry, and Nichelle, came up to me and told me that they had comm. badges for the Klingons.

 Larry was smiling too; I kind of wondered what he was up to, but I kept my mouth shut.